StachuDotNet/dark/docs/production/what-to-do-if-something-goes-wrong.md

 - user signup happen on the `ops-adduser` canvas (accounts.darklang.com)
 - user signin happens via login.darklang.com
 - presence notifications are on the `dark-editor` canvas (editor.darklang.com)

+TODO:

+- go over better uptime
+- #status channel
+- #opertions channel
+- how to use rollbar (and find the right stuff)
+- honeycomb